umutyerli/event-listeners/README.md

 ## Installing Event Listener Artifact

 1. Go into the `event-listeners` directory, and install the Artifact.
-Use the settings.xml provided in the repository
+Use the settings.xml provided in the repository to pull from the RedHat Maven Repositories.
    ```
    cd event-listeners
    mvn clean install -s config/settings.xml